19 of the Best Audiobooks to Listen to Right Now

 Let’s get snarled in every kind of traffic delay while we listen to these seriously funny stories written, and read, by the deliciously subversive David Sedaris.
 In fact, we’re kinda hoping for a blizzard at the airport with this one.

 The Princess Diarist

-Even if you’re not a Star Wars aficionado, you’ll be riveted listening to Carrie Fisher chronicle her time spent on the set of the films that changed cinema forever.
+Even if you’re not a Star Wars aficionado, you’ll be riveted listening to the late Carrie Fisher chronicle her time spent on the set of the films that changed cinema forever.
 This Grammy-winning audiobook also features Fisher’s daughter, Billie Lourd, who narrates the passages that focus on Fisher’s young life.

 Should you listen to a collection of the best detective stories of all time, read by British author and Holmes fan Stephen Fry?
 Elementary, my dear.
 This audio collection features eight of Sir Arthur Conan Doyle’s best stories about the genius detective, complete with introductions by Fry.
 Here are some more classic books you really should have read by now.

 Born a Crime: Stories from a South African Childhood

 The host of The Daily Show chronicles his turbulent upbringing in apartheid South Africa in this autobiography.
 This is one of the best audiobooks to listen to if you like an intriguing, thought-provoking story that also sparkles with relevant humor.

 This book, the debut novel of now-sci-fi-superstar Neil Gaiman, is one of NPR’s Top 100 sci-fi and fantasy books of all time.
 Even if this genre isn’t your favorite, this supernatural London-set tale is sure to captivate you while read out loud by the author himself.